-Finally, the students have opportunity to attend a regional festival sponsored by the Middle Atlantic Christian School Association.
-Routinely students from the Christian School of GBC receive “Excellent” and “Superior” ratings.
-Additionally, the school choir has garnered high honors for their presentations.
+Students then have an opportunity to attend a regional festival sponsored by the Association of Christian Schools International (ACSI).
+Frequently students from the Christian School of Grace Baptist Church receive “Excellent” and “Superior” ratings.
+Additionally, the school choir has garnered high honors for their performances.